 Members of staff at all levels successfully combine a productive research career with a fulfilling life outside of work.
 The Department and the wider University supports this in a number of ways.
 This page provides links and information about both University and Departmental provision in this area.

 The Medical Sciences Division has established a returning carer's fund, to assist those returning to work following a break to care for children or other close family members.
 Information on the scheme, and details of how to apply, can be found here (accessible to University members only).

 In addition, the Department also offers additional support to women on maternity leave.
 We also hold a popular, annual family party, for departmental staff members, students and their families.

-Departmental staff members and students have access to the University's nursery places (both within the University's four in-house nurseries, and subsidised places within private nurseries).
-Staff members are able to benefit from reduced nursery and childcare fees via the University's Salary Sacrifice and Childcare Voucher schemes.
+Departmental staff members and students have access to the University's nursery places (both within the University's in-house nurseries, and subsidised places within community nurseries).
+Staff members are able to benefit from reduced nursery and childcare fees via the Salary Sacrifice, Tax-Free Childcare and Childcare Voucher schemes.
 The University also works in partnership with holiday playscheme providers to provide childcare during the school holidays (which can be paid for with childcare vouchers).

 Many staff members work flexibly, for example working only during term-time, working flexible hours, working full-time across four days per week, and working from home as needed, and we aim to accommodate flexible working wherever possible.
 In some cases, arrangements are managed informally within research groups, whilst in other cases staff members formally request flexible working.